JingJiang-web/smooth-Schubert-variety/README.md

 In smoothBCD.py, we input the one-line notation of w, and determine the smoothness of X(w).

-If w is the product of simple reflections, to get one-line notation (classical type), we refer readers to repository "convert-oneline-notation-to-simple-reflection" to get the file.
+If w is the product of simple reflections, to get one-line notation (classical type), we refer readers to repository "convert-oneline-notation-to-simple-reflection" to get the file package_simple_ref_to_oneline.py.